 - Many applicants are undecided about the optional subject to pursue.
-When selecting on an optional subject, many people seek advice from others.
+When selecting an optional subject, many people seek advice from others.
 Instead, the optional subject should be something about which one is both comfortable and confident.
 Also, do not base your decision on how candidates performed in the subject in past years.
 Choose an option in which you are confident and can find sufficient reading material as well as assistance.
-Generally, candidates should choose an optional in something they have a strong interest.
+Generally, candidates should choose an option in something they have a strong interest in.

-- Aspirants for the civil service should develop a habit to get up early every day and read the newspaper first.
+- Aspirants for the civil service should develop a habit of getting up early every day and reading the newspaper first.
 Do not put off the project until later in the day; even if you have difficulty absorbing the topic at first, it will all fall into place over time.
 Many people struggle to understand the language or the subject at first, but with repeated attempts, results begin to emerge.

 - Reading a newspaper takes about 40 minutes to an hour on average.
 There may well be days when the paper is light and only takes 30 minutes, so aim for an average of 40 minutes.
 Sunday might be set aside as a revision day for all of the current problems encountered throughout the previous week.
 Revision is just as vital as learning new material.